 - Unplanned pregnancy

 For young people, the statistics associated with immediate and serious consequences of binge drinking are of great concern.
-The NIAAA reports that underage drinking plays a role in thousands of deaths of young people under the age of 21 years in the U.S each year.
+The NIAAA reports that underage drinking and alcohol intoxication plays a role in thousands of deaths of young people under the age of 21 years in the U.S each year.
 Some of these include fatalities from:

 - Motor vehicle accidents (more than 1,000 annually)